- What is lumbago?

 Stretching the spine

-This exercise helps you to stretch your muscles in the area of the lumbar spine to stretch and counteract the hardening caused by hardening caused by lumbagoFirst adopt a sitting position with your buttocks on your heels and your back straight.
+This exercise helps you to stretch your muscles in the lumbar spine area and counteract the hardening caused by lumbago: Start by adopting a sitting posture, placing your buttocks on your heels and keeping your back straight.
 Relax your shoulders and place your hands on your thighs.
 Then bend your upper body forward in a straight line and place your hands on the floor.
 As a final step, try to stretch your arms out as far as possible.
 Your buttocks should remain on your heels.
 Hold this position for at least forty to sixty seconds before returning to the seated position. -

-Get into the prone position and use a yoga yoga or sports mat.
-Your feet are approximately one hip width apart, while your arms are parallel to your body and your hands are at shoulder height.
+Lie in a prone position on a yoga or sports mat.
+Your feet are approximately one hip width apart, while your arms are parallel to your body and your hands are at shoulder level.
 In the next step, straighten your upper body using your arms.
 Your hips and lower back should remain on the mat.
 Your head is upright and you are looking straight ahead.
 Hold this position for ten seconds and take four deep breaths in and out. -

-For this last exercise lie down on your back, pull both knees up and clasp them with your hands at chest level.
+For this last exercise, lie on your back, pull both knees up and clasp them with your hands at chest level.
 Now slowly move your knees from one side to the other.
 Your back should remain on the floor.
 Do the exercise for about one minute.
-The stretching of the gluteal muscles has the effect of relaxes the extensor muscles in your back and relieves pressure on your spine.
+Stretching the gluteal muscles loosens the extensor muscles in your back and relieves pressure on your spine.

 For extra circulation, you can do this exercise while lying on your acupressure mat and move your knees in circles.